 Be comfortable walking 1-2 miles.

 What's included in the registration?

-Accommodations for 8 nights in program city.
+Accommodations in program city.

 Participation in all leadership workshop and speaker series.

 Workspace access: a seat at our program office location for you to manage your day-to-day job.

 Collaboration and facilitated discussion series with other global professionals.

 Program Host - our local program hosts will work with you to ensure you have everything you need for an amazing experience in your host city, from helping you find the perfect dinner spot or sharing the secrets of the city.

 Support from our Program Leaders, pre, during, and post trip.